jpedrodias/CppLab/system_prep/readme.md

 # 4) Install Docker (Docker Desktop) on Windows 11
 Recommended for this course: Docker Desktop with the WSL 2 backend.

+Download from the official site: [https://www.docker.com/](https://www.docker.com/products/docker-desktop/)

-Download/install (official site): Official guide "Install Docker Desktop on Windows"Guia oficial "Install Docker Desktop on Windows" (follow the requirements and the recommended installer).
+Follow the official guide "Install Docker Desktop on Windows" [(follow the requirements and the recommended installer)](https://docs.docker.com/desktop/install/windows-install/).

 After installing, open Docker Desktop and confirm the following options:
 - Settings → General → "Use the WSL 2 based engine" (enabled).
 - Settings → Resources → WSL Integration → enable integration for "Debian" (or the distro you are using).